 It didn’t take long for them to crank out the windows and get them over to us.
 We had to be very diligent in getting precise measurements so that our new sash would fit in the old openings.

 Restoring the Jambs

-Angel’s crew didn’t have as easy a time working on the jambs.
-A lead-abatement crew had to precede him and when he got on site the jambs were pretty torn up from the use of grinders and other terribly abrasive methods of paint removal.
+Angel’s crew didn’t have as easy of a time working on the jambs.
+A lead-abatement crew had to precede him and when he got on site, the jambs were pretty torn up from the use of grinders and other terribly abrasive methods of paint removal.

 If you want to read about some smart ways to remove lead paint (rather than using grinders) click here.

 It was frustrating, but he still had a job to do and Angel’s team fought through some very rainy days to get the jambs ready for the new windows to go in.
 They replaced rotted sills and made all kind of epoxy repairs and dutchman repairs to get the jambs back into shape.

 The Final Install

 Once we had the windows back at our shop from Steve, it didn’t take long for my team to cut a bunch of curved glass and get them glazed and painted up and ready for install.
 Once we loaded, the sashes in a trailer and hauled them the five hour drive up to the site my nerves really went into overdrive.

 “Did we measure correctly?”